 21 The Miller’s Wheel

+Entering the building, Leena looked inside the library rooms, but everything seemed fine.
 She returned to the Mercil library.
 This room was the last place Theo visited before going to Bon Abbi.
-That’s when Leena noticed what was wrong.
-Most of the bound chronicles were missing.

 Then it dawned on Leena.
 When Theo first told her about his vision, Northport was burning.
 The only safe place she could think of in the Meeda building was the cellar.
 The stone foundation walls would never catch on fire.

-She left the Mercil library and hurried down the hall to the kitchen.
-Two cooks were busy cutting vegetables, kneading the dough, and stoking the fire.
+Leaving the Mercil library, she hurried down the hall to the kitchen.
+Two cooks were busy cutting vegetables, kneading dough, and stoking the fire.
 Neither looked up when Leena entered the room.
 To her left were the cellar stairs, its door slightly ajar.

-Taking small steps, trying to avoid the squeaks, Leena descended the stairs.
+Taking small steps and avoiding the squeaks, Leena descended the stairs.
 She felt the cool, damp space, a perfect place to hide flammable materials.
+The stairway was broad and dark, but Leena could see some light at the bottom.
+She paused on the last tread to survey the cavernous room before stepping down to a stone floor.

 The cellar had many rows of shelves, filled with barrels along the bottom and odd-shaped flasks at the top.
-Labels identified the type of wine, and when they poured it for storage.
-Someone had placed lit candles around the stairs.
+Labels identified the wine and the day placed in storage.
+Leena saw candles mounted on scraps of wood set on shelves, crates, and the floor around the stairs.

 “Theo,” she called out again.

 Lights around the steps told Leena that Theo had to be nearby.
-Tucked away under the stairs, partially hidden by the shelves, was another entry to a room.
-Leena pressed her ear to the door but didn’t hear anything.
-With one deliberate motion, she swung it opened.
+Tucked away under the stairs, partially hidden by the shelves, was an entry to another room.
+Leena pressed her ear to the door but heard nothing.
+With one deliberate motion, she swung it open.

 The young Chronicler sat up, knocking over a stack.
 He blinked his eyes a few times, then focused on Leena.
 “What are you doing here?”